2025-2026 / GBLX2147-1

 That course is based on a continuous process, organised in several parts:

-Consists in collecting data at territorial scale, which boundaries are defined by the nature of the analysis itself.
+Consists in collecting data at territorial scale, which boundaries are defined by the nature of the analysis itself, to share.

 That part includes a collective work methodology that is identified and explained in a collective written report.